OctopusDeploy/blog/blog/2017-05/zones-rfc.md

 ## Proposed solution

 - High-level architecture diagram (pretty picture) (Vanessa)
 - Release lifecycle (showing promotion through environments, then zones) (Vanessa)
 - A day-in-the-life of a release (so people can identify with it) (Mike)
   - Nothing much changes for project contributors

-Let's explore this

 ## Zones (introduce the concept)